thengakulatechs/thengakulatechs.github.io/_posts/2025-10-15-mastering-mcp-kali-server-the-complete-guide-to-ai.md

 - [ ] Verify Kali Linux 2024.3 or newer
 - [ ] Install mcp-kali-server package
 - [ ] Configure network and firewall settings
-- [ ] Set up VS Code with GitHub Copilot
+- [ ] Set up Claude Desktop with MCP configuration
 - [ ] Test basic command execution
 - [ ] Begin with simple reconnaissance tasks
 - [ ] Gradually progress to complex vulnerability assessment

 The integration of AI capabilities with professional security tools through MCP is just beginning.
 As the protocol evolves and more tools adopt this standard, we can expect even more sophisticated AI-assisted testing methodologies to emerge.

+> **Status Update:** MCP Kali Server appears to be available as an official Kali Linux package.
+Users should verify current availability and installation procedures through official Kali Linux documentation and repositories.